(last update: 08-Mar-2021)

 OpenWrt is an embedded operating system based on Linux.
 You will get full power of Linux in your home router.
 OpenWrt has a lot of powerful features that default firmware doesn’t offer.

 There are several OpenWrt based firmwares for Xiaomi Mi Router 3.
 Among of them, PandoraBox and X-Wrt work very well in Xiaomi Mi Router 3.
 However, PandoraBox is discontinued.
 Means Mi Router 3 might not get any latest update from PandoraBox.
 So right now, installing X-Wrt firmware for Mi Router 3 will be better choice.
 It also supports latest software packages from OpenWrt repository.

-Let’s see what OpenWrt offers besides the default Xiaomi’s Chinese firmware:
+Before continuing the firmware installation, let’s see what OpenWrt offers beside the default Xiaomi’s Chinese firmware:

 - Supports ALL kinds of popular VPN protocols.
 (OpenVPN, L2TP, PPTP…)

 - Torrent client.
 You don’t need to always power up your PC for downloading/seeding the big torrent files anymore.
 Your router will work as a low powered Seedbox.